hashicorp/design-system/website/docs/getting-started/contribution/index.md

 1. [File an icon request](https://docs.google.com/forms/d/e/1FAIpQLSc2wsaOaKHiVKPzk-FWlqwVdOjSmSuOU03XC5ZdJkHOcLDOEA/viewform) to kick-off work on adding a new icon.
     - Outline the use case for a new icon, why an existing icon isn’t a good fit if there is one, and include any screenshots or WIP if you’ve done some initial work on a proposal for the icon.
-    - If you don’t feel comfortable contributing to Flight, filing the request will be enough for the design system team to take on your request.
+    - If you don’t feel comfortable contributing to Flight, filing the request will be enough for the Design Systems Team to take on your request.
 2. If you want to contribute and are ready to develop the new icon, create a new branch in [✏️ Flight Development](https://www.figma.com/file/MYiw4kiVpunIMMw0sBkE1t/%E2%9C%8F%EF%B8%8F-Flight-Development?node-id=1300%3A1385).
     - You can do this from the Main menu (File > Create branch...)
     - Take care to avoid working directly in the default branch!